Types of Dryer Plugs: How to Replace Your Dryer Cord

 It is strongly recommended to refrain from using dryer plug adapters to connect to a 4-prong circuit.
 Instead, refer to your owner’s manual for instructions to switch to a 4-wire electrical connection to meet standard regulations and safety requirements.
 For questions or concerns about altering the circuit, consult a licensed professional for assistance.

-SHOP FOR MAYTAG® DRYERS
+SHOP FOR MAYTAG® ELECTRIC DRYERS